 Furthermore, the beauty of Sipalay is not limited to what is readily visible at a normal vantage point.
 When you dive deep below its seas, wonderful underwater communities awaits to give you an awe.

 From Manila or any point of the Philippines, take a flight or ferry to either Bacolod or Dumaguete City.

 You have two options if you are coming from Dumaguete.
 You can take a Bayawan- or Hinoba-an-bound bus and then transfer to a bus for Sipalay.
 The fare from Dumaguete to Bayawan is ₱120, Bayawan to Hinoba-an is ₱80, while Hinoba-an to Sipalay is ₱50.
-Travel time is 4 – 5 hours, and that includes the waiting time at terminals when making bus transfers.
+Travel time is 4 – 5 hours, and that excludes the waiting time at terminals when making bus transfers.

-From Cebu City, the easiest way is to take a bus to Liloan, Santander, embark on a ferry to Sibulan, and hop on a multicab (jeepney) to Dumaguete.
+From Cebu City, the easiest way is to take a bus to Liloan, Santander, embark on a ferry to Sibulan, and then hop on a multicab (jeepney) to Dumaguete.

 Things to Do in Sipalay

 To make the best of your stay in Sipalay, it would be nice to cross out everything from the list below.
 If not possible, you can choose a couple and it would be equally fun.

 The DiveSafari is exclusively offered by Easy Diving and Beach Resort.
 It is a 5- or 6-day diving experience to the famed dive spots in the Visayas, such as Apo, Sumilon, Pescador, Balicasag, Panglao, and Sunken Islands.
 Depending on the package you book, your accommodation will be at the nearest resort or on the deck of the DiveSafari boat.